First County Bank Foundation Inc

 Governance and Leadership

 Robert J. Granata served as First County Bank Chairman and Chief Executive Officer and President of the First County Bank Foundation.
-Granata emphasized the bank's community-focused mission, stating: "When they established us here in Stamford 168 years ago, it was decided to not consider First County as an investment bank, but as something that would work in partnership with the community.
+Granata emphasised the bank's community-focused mission, stating: "When they established us here in Stamford 168 years ago, it was decided to not consider First County as an investment bank, but as something that would work in partnership with the community.
 Our board and senior management remains committed to that view, and will continue to do so for generations to come."

 On the Foundation's approach, Granata noted: "We do that from the heart, we want to be giving.
 And we continue to move forward with the bank's mission."